yisan/learn/readme.txt

 Git tracks changes again.
 Git end.
 Create a new branch dev.
-Creating a new branch is quick and simple.
+Creating a new feature is quick and simple.